rafi/kubectl-pass/README.md

-`kubectl pass auth` reads an encrypted pass file, looks for matching keywords and returns a Kubernetes `ExecCredential` kind manifest. files.
+`kubectl pass auth` reads an encrypted pass file, looks for matching keywords and returns a Kubernetes `ExecCredential` kind manifest.
 For example, if you are using PEM, create a new encrypted pass secret:

 ```bash
 pass edit personal/k8s